-The use of oil, propane and wood will be found typically as heating sources during the winter months.
+The use of oil, propane and wood will be found typically as heating sources during the winter typically as heating sources during the winter months.
 The type of fuel used will depend a great deal on where a residence is located within the county.
 Residents located within the more urbanized parts of Cherry County are more likely to have electrical furnaces.
 Propane and wood stoves are most likely found in the rural parts of the county where other sources are not always available.